Dan-Lukich/tests-for-prize-wheel/README.md

 # tests-for-prize-wheel
-Contains the tests and logger for the Prize Wheel project.
+Contains the tests and logger for the Prize Wheel Unity C# project.

 # Test Manager
 #### initializeCaseAndProbability()